siegerts/xiegerts.com/content/post/creating-vue-component-library-deploy.md

 date = 2019-05-23T21:19:10-04:00
 +++

 Documentation is no fun if it isn't public.
 Now, having configured the component library to use VuePress for the documentation and marketing aspect, we need to deploy it.
-[Netlify](https://www.netlify.com/) is a great choice for this.
-The VuePress documentation does a great job of documenting various [deployment options](https://v1.vuepress.vuejs.org/guide/deploy.html#netlify).
+[Netlify](https://www.netlify.com/) is a great choice for this!
+The VuePress documentation does a great job of documenting [deployment options](https://v1.vuepress.vuejs.org/guide/deploy.html#netlify).
+We'll use Netlify for this example.

 ## Deploy on Netlify

 After the [last post](/post/creating-vue-component-library-documentation/), the component library plugin structure should be like the structure below.
-If you've modified some of the name or naming conventions, that's okay.
+If you've modified some of the naming conventions, that's okay.

 ```diff
 .